yuriytkach/spring-rest-docs-with-rest-assured/README.md

 `./gradlew asciidoctor`

 This will execute tests and produce the html file documenting rest service.
 Search for the file in `build/asciidoc/html5/index.html`

+You can also run the rest web service by executing:

+`./gradlew bootRun`